-The Admissions and Recruitment Committee (ARC) is a committee of the Assembly of the Association of American Veterinary Medical Colleges (AAVMC).
+The Admissions and Recruitment Committee (ARC) is a committee of the Assembly of the American Association of Veterinary Medical Colleges (AAVMC).
 The ARC supports AAVMC’s Strategic Plan Goal 2, to identify, inspire and recruit qualified and diverse applicants who will serve as the future veterinary medical workforce; and Goal 5.2, to promote careers in veterinary and biomedical research among students, applicants, and pre-applicants.
 The committee is charged to:

 - Review and implement evidence-based applicant-centric admissions practices and policies, embedded within the framework of appropriate pedagogical principles, and analyze student selection outcomes.

 - Conduct ongoing review and identification of enhancements for the Veterinary Medical College Application Service (VMCAS), including operational admissions issues.

 - Identify and manage activities related to pipeline, K-12 (and other), outreach & development, enrollment management, and research/studies related to veterinary school recruitment, admission and activities that contribute to the diversification of the applicant pool.

 - Develop and review Pre-Vet / Pre-Health advisor resources, including toolkits and webinars.